Portfolio for Startup Investor

 1. Prohibition of Excessive Uncertainty (Gharar): Islamic finance prohibits Gharar or excessive uncertainty.
 Diversification reduces the uncertainty inherent in startup investing by spreading the risk, thus aligning with this principle.

-Building a Diversified Portfolio
+How to Build a Diversified Portfolio

 1. Industry and Sector Diversification: Invest in startups across various industries such as technology, healthcare, finance, and renewable energy.
 This spreads the risk associated with industry-specific downturns.